Uvacoder/port-scriptedpixels/content/blog/getting-started-with-vue.md

 </div>
 ```

-`v-model` is a special HTML attribute, in Vue it's called a directive, that we add to regular HTML.
+`v-model` is a special HTML attribute, in Vue it's called a **directive**, that we add to regular HTML.
 It tells Vue to bind something from the component's state, in this case `message`, to the HTML node.
-This is used by Vue and it won't effect our HTML.
-It's similar to how you can use `data-attribute-name="some value"` on any HTML node and you make use of that how you wish with JavaScript's queryselector.
+This is only used by Vue and it won't effect our HTML.
+It's similar to how you can use `data-attribute-name="some value"` on any HTML node when you want to use JavaScript's `Element.querySelectorAll`.

-In the browser you'll see the message is rendered in the input field and above it.
-As you start to type in the input field, you will see Vue automatically update the text above it.
+In the browser you'll see the message is rendered above and in the input field.
+When you start to edit the text in the input field, you will see Vue automatically update any instance of `{{ message }}`.
 This is called 2-way binding.

 <article-image src="blog/getting-started-with-vue/Hello-You.png" alt="Hello You! rendered in the browser with Dev Tools open" ></article-image>